 - Power lines carry high-voltage electricity and should never be touched.
 Keep a safe distance from power lines when working or playing outside, and never touch a power line or a downed power line.

-- If you see sparks or smoke coming from electrical equipment, unplug it immediately and call an electrician.
+- If you see sparks or smoke from electrical equipment, unplug it immediately and call an electrician.
 Never use water to put out an electrical fire; use a fire extinguisher instead.

 In summary, always follow safety precautions when working with or near electricity.
 If you experience an electrical shock, seek medical attention immediately.
-If you see sparks or smoke coming from electrical equipment, unplug it and call an electrician.
+If you see sparks or smoke from electrical equipment, unplug it and call an electrician.
 Never try to fix electrical equipment yourself; always call a professional.